 3. 1976- D Washington quarter.
 This double strike is notable due to “off-center” strikes on both sides of the coin.

 4. 1923 Peace dollar.
 This double strike formed when the coin was struck about 45% off center, but then re-positioned and struck a second time.

 5. 1977 Jefferson nickel struck on a 1976 Lincoln cent.
 This is a “double denomination” error (nickel and penny) and both dates are visible on the coin.

 These error coins are valued from a few thousand dollars to $75,000 or more.

 Plugging up the Error Coin Supply

 Errors of many kinds are evident on U.S. coins since minting began.
 However, a new production process started in 2002 which nearly eliminated these coins from going into circulation.
 A new delivery system was put in place for coins.
 Coins directly go through automated counters which filter out imperfect coins.
-Very few error coins have hit the market since 2002, which means static supply of error coins and increases the value of these early error coins even more.
+Very few mint-made error coins have hit the market since 2002.
+The static supply of error coins increases the value of these early error coins even more.

 If you are in search of a specific coin, let us know.
 Blanchard and Company has tremendous reach and respect within the rare coin industry.
 If there is a particular coin or set that you are trying to build, our numismatists can help source your coins from collections around the world.